Hunted by monsters. Wanted for questioning. Late for class.

-Freaks will be available, online and in stores, wherever fine books are sold on March 3, 2022
+Freaks is now available, online and in stores, wherever fine books are sold!

 “With Freaks, Brett Riley has accomplished something very few YA authors have: freakishly good writing, freakishly relatable characters, freakishly awesome premise — all making for a freakishly great read.”—M. P. Kozlowsky, author of Frost and Rose Coffin (05/04/21)

 “Freaks is propulsive and brilliantly written, with compelling characters and plenty of action.
 Brett Riley knows how to keep the reader’s attention.”—Scott Bergstrom, author of The Cruelty and The Greed.
 (07/20/21)

 “Freaks begins at top speed and never lets up until the final page.
 Like some fascinating blend of Stranger Things and X-Men, Brett Riley’s novel explores what power means and how it is best wielded, making the book both timely and timeless.
 A fantastic read!”—Kevin Waltman, author of Nowhere Fast, Learning the Game, and Next (06/24/21)

 “This book is dark and delicious in the best way.
 The author took this book in whatever direction he wanted, and I absolutely loved a lot of the details.”—Rachel LaBerge, NetGalley.
 (08/05/21)